 - In exceptional cases, where it is not possible to have all of the confidential information contained in a Confidential Appendix, confidential information is inserted in a chapter or chapters of the thesis or throughout the thesis as a whole.

 - Where it is necessary to request confidentiality or to restrict access for reasons of confidential or restricted information in a thesis or to protect students’ interests, a proposal including rationale and timeframes is developed by the student in consultation with the primary supervisor and Chair of Panel in advance of the intended submission date and prior to any notification to submit.

 - The restriction of access to all or part of a thesis is normally approved only for a specified timeframe.

-- Where confidentiality and/or restricted access is requested for less than 12 months the approval is considered to be granted automatically, and that request may be made online at the time of submission.
+- Where confidentiality and/or restricted access is requested for less than 12 months the approval is considered to be granted automatically, and that request is made online as part of the Notice of Intention to submit eForm.

-- Where confidentiality and/or restricted access is requested for greater than12 months, the application must include a brief but concrete summary addressing the following points:
+- Where confidentiality and/or restricted access is requested for greater than 12 months, the application includes a brief but concrete summary addressing the following points:

 - why the interests of the student would be damaged by making the thesis available;

 - why these risks abate after the period of the requested delay;

 - whether these risks were known by the student and/or supervisor at the time of application for candidature or approval of the thesis topic;

 - whether applications for patents or other protection for intellectual property have been submitted and the student is listed as an inventor;